felixn/stalwart-website/content/en/imap/development/test.md

 ## IMAP4 tests

-The IMAP test suite performs a full server functionaly test including compliance to the IMAP4rev2/rev1 protocols and its extensions.
+The IMAP test suite performs a full server functionality test including compliance to the IMAP4rev2/rev1 protocols and its extensions.
 To run these tests a blank Stalwart JMAP installation is required to be running at ``http://127.0.0.1:8080``.